till-s/mecatica-usb/README.md

 Note that when running with a 12.288MHz reference the initialization of the audio chip must be slightly different.
-The clock difference to 12.000MHz is too big to be compensated by the audio feedback and distortion will result (in addition to the wrong pitch or the audio).
+The clock difference to 12.000MHz is too big to be compensated by the audio feedback and distortion will result (in addition to the wrong pitch of the audio).

     # ssm2603 -M